Or download our app "Guided Lessons by Education.com" on your device's app store.

 Explicit Instruction/Teacher modeling(5 minutes)

 - Tell students that there are lots of words we use to describe things when we read.
 Sometimes we use SensoryWords.
-Sensory words are words that describe how we experience the world through our five senses: sight, smell, touch, taste, and sound.
+Sensory words are words that describe how we experience events and the world through our five senses: sight, smell, touch, taste, and sound.

 - Write sentences about the people on the board using opposite words (tall/short) and sensory details (describe how the people look).